Bio – wanart.com

 • Joyce was born and raised in Boston, Massachusetts.

-• When Joyce was a young child, her mother couldn’t speak or read English—but every weekend, she brought Joyce and her siblings to the library.
-Together, they explored picture books, using the illustrations to imagine and invent stories of their own.
-It was one of the greatest gifts her mother ever gave her—a love for storytelling that transcended language.
+• When Joyce was a child, her mother couldn’t speak or read English.
+But every weekend, she took Joyce and her siblings to the library.
+Together, they wandered through picture books, letting the art spark stories only they could imagine.
+From those quiet afternoons grew one of the greatest gifts of Joyce’s life: a love of storytelling that speaks beyond words.
 (Read Joyce's essay on Why Picture Books are Important)

-• Joyce graduated from Barnard College, Columbia University with a liberal arts degree in Architecture.
-A self-taught artist with a lifelong love of drawing, she often jokes about having “art school envy” but she's proud of the unique, unconventional path that led her to a career in children’s books.
+• Joyce graduated from Barnard College of Columbia University with a degree in Architecture.
+Though she is a self-taught artist with a lifelong love of drawing, she often jokes about having “art school envy.”
+In truth, she cherishes the unconventional journey that helped her find her voice and build a career in children’s books.

-• A self-proclaimed night owl, Joyce still finds her creative spark in the quiet hours between midnight and 3am, when the world is asleep and quiet.
+• A self-proclaimed night owl, Joyce still finds her creative spark in the quiet hours between midnight and 3am, when the world is quiet and ideas sparkle a little brighter.